Philosophy

 Ambiguity wastes opportunity.

 If we are not clear on what we are trying to accomplish, everything else gets messy.
-Goals multiply.
-Expectations shift.
-People spend more time guessing than doing.
+Goals multiply, expectations shift, and people spend more time guessing than executing.

-Most organizations do not struggle because people do not care.
+Most organizations don't struggle because people don't care.
 They struggle because there are too many priorities and not enough focus.
 So I start by asking: What are we really trying to accomplish?
 What actually moves the mission forward?
 What are we willing to say no to?

 If we can't answer those questions clearly, we're going to burn people out chasing noise.